12 Temples in Bangkok You Should Know About

 8. Wat Benjamabhopit (Marble Temple)

-Wat Benjamabhopit is a very popular attraction and one of the most photogenic temples in Bangkok.
+Wat Benjamabhopit is super photogenic and therefore one of the best temples in Bangkok.
 It is decorated in bright white marble, apparently imported all the way from Italy, and is constructed with those high gables (triangular roof) so iconic of Thailand.